rwieruch/blog_robinwieruch_content/git-essential-commands.md

 {{% pin_it_image "git essential commands" "img/posts/git-essential-commands/banner.png" %}}

-Over the past years, I noticed that the GitHub commands I used break down to only a few essential ones.
-These essential commands are sufficient to come along in web development.
+Over the past years, I have noticed that the GitHub commands I use break down to only a few essential ones that I use in recurring scenarios.
+These essential commands were quite sufficient for me to come along in web development.

 When you get started with Git, it can be quite overwhelming.
 First, the idea of a distributed version control system and the benefits are not clear for everyone.
-Second, there are tons of commands with additional options to master Git on the command line.
+Second, there are tons of commands with additional options in order to master Git on the command line.
 It can be intimidating.

 However, you will never need all the combinations of commands and options in Git.
 As I mentioned, for me they break down to only a few essential commands that I use for web development.
 Everything else can be looked up whenever complex problems arise.